Mukul-code-rep/metaphor-api-project/README.md

 ## Installation and Environment
 This project assumes the installation of python.

-The dependencies for the project can be downloaded this command in the terminal:
+The dependencies for the project can be downloaded by using the following command in the terminal:
 ```Bash
 pip install -r requirements.txt
 ```